Two roads diverged in a yellow wood,

 “I don’t believe in God,” I said.

-I leaned backward until my toes and knees peeked out of the filthy water, flecked with mud and debris.
+I leaned backward until my toes and knees peeked out of the filthy water.

 “Think there are fish in here?”
-I asked Willa.
-She hummed a noncommittal response and propelled herself a few yards with a big kick.
+I asked.
+Willa hummed a noncommittal response and propelled herself a few yards with a big kick.
 She flipped over to her stomach and allowed her legs to sink until she was treading water.

 “Can you even believe that this place exists within our school?
-It’s so serene,” she mused, “It feels so far away.”
+It’s so serene,” she mused.
+“It feels so far away.”
 A breeze surged through the trees and shook seeds out of the maples, sending them spinning down into the river like falling parachutes.
-I slapped the water with my palm and watched water droplets stick to my skin and jump after my retreating fingers.

 “If I were picking one to live in forever, I wouldn’t necessarily choose this moment,” she said after a minute, “but I understand the sentiment.”